Scrapbook Titles and Sayings, Christmas

 • A flurry of friends and lots of fun.

-• For Unto us the child is born.
+• For Unto us a child is born.

 • From our home to yours